artsbma/sports-games-mvp/README.md

 # The Real MVP

 ## About The Project
-Developed to allow visitors to vote on their favorite artwork in the exhibition Ways of Seeing: Sports and Games.
-Specifically formatted for iPad Pro second generation at 1024 x 1366
+Basic poll application for use in conjunction with the exhibition Ways of Seeing: Sports and Games at the Birmingham Museum of Art.
+Allows visitors to vote on thier favorite of 12 works featured in the exhibiton.
+Specifically formatted for iPad Pro second generation at 1024 x 1366, installed as a kiosk as part of the exhibitoin.
 ### Built With

 * [React.js](https://reactjs.org/)